dinvincible98/ME449-Robot-Manipulation/README.md

 ![Best](https://user-images.githubusercontent.com/70287453/100800894-d6901f80-33ec-11eb-985d-63261fdd943c.png)

-*Overshoot: It solves the same task as "Best" but the has larger Xerr value.
+2.Overshoot: It solves the same task as "Best" but the has larger Xerr value.

 	The initial configuration of the cube: